DPack: Efficiency-Oriented Privacy Budget Scheduling: Efficiency-Oriented Privacy Scheduling

 \section{Efficiency-Oriented Privacy Scheduling}

-We introduce a new formulation of the DP scheduling problem, which optimizes for efficiency.
-We first develop an {\em offline} version of this problem, in which the entire workload is assumed to be fixed and known a priori, and study efficient DP scheduling with basic DP accounting (\S\ref{sec:offline-basic-composition}).
+A key contribution of this work is the formalization of the efficiency-oriented DP scheduling problem.
+We first develop an {\em offline} version of this problem, in which the entire workload is assumed to be fixed and known a priori, and study efficient DP scheduling under traditional DP and basic composition (\S\ref{sec:offline-basic-composition}).
 We show that offline DP scheduling maps to the NP-hard multidimensional knapsack problem, requiring practical approximations to solve in practice.
-We show that DPF~\cite{privatekube}, a previous DP scheduler that optimizes for fairness, can be seen as an inefficient heuristic for this problem, and how a better heuristic yields more efficient DP scheduling with multiple data blocks.
-We then show that \RDP accounting introduces a new dimension with unusual semantics to the scheduling problem (\S\ref{sec:offline-rdp-composition}).
-To support this new dimension, we define a new knapsack problem, called the {\em \RK}, which is also NP-hard.
-We propose an \RDP-aware heuristic for the \RK, instantiate it a scheduling algorithm called {\em \ourmethod}, and analyze its performance (\S\ref{sec:greedy-algo}).
-Finally, we show how we adapt this heuristic to the online case (\S\ref{sec:online}).
+Describing how our previous DPF algorithm works, we show that it can be seen as an inefficient heuristic for the efficiency-oriented scheduling problem, albeit one that has fairness guarantees.
+We then show that a better heuristic yields more efficient DP scheduling with multiple data blocks.
+In \S\ref{sec:offline-rdp-composition} we move onto a more complex \RDP formulation of the efficiency-oriented allocation problem, but one that has the potential to boost efficiency significantly compared to \TDP thanks to \RDP's composition benefits.
+We prove the new RDP formulation as also NP-hard and develop a second, \RDP-aware heuristic that leverages some unusual characteristics of this problem.
+In \S\ref{sec:greedy-algo}, we describe {\em \ourmethod}, our proposed efficiency-oriented scheduling algorithm that incorporates both of our heuristics and in special settings can be shown to be a proper approximation of the efficiency-optimal solution to the RDP privacy knapsack problem.
+Finally, in \S\ref{sec:online} we adapt \ourmethod to the online case.